tiliado/nuvola-user-doc-md/content/pages/3.1/explore.md

 ## Command-line Controller ##

-Nuvola Player 3 can be also controlled from command line via `nuvolaplayer3ctl`.
+  * Nuvola Apps can be also controlled from command line via the `nuvolactl` command.
+Type `nuvolactl --help` to get a list of available commands.
+  * If you use the official flatpak builds of Nuvola Apps, you have to execute the sandboxed variant `flatpak run --command=nuvolactl eu.tiliado.Nuvola` or to define an alias in your `~/.bashrc` or `~/.bash_aliases`
+    file:

+        alias nuvolactl="flatpak run --command=nuvolactl eu.tiliado.Nuvola"

  Gallery
 +[Nuvola Player comes with command-line controller for your scripts](images/3.0/unity/unity_nuvolactl_help.png|256x192)